ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

 # Step 4: Login to Heroku

-You should be able to type the command heroku login at the ACMS Unix prompt and enter your heroku login credentials.
+You should be able to type the command heroku login at the ETS Unix prompt and enter your heroku login credentials.
 Try that now:

 ```
 [spis15t7@ieng6-240]$ heroku login